brettdh/album-mosaic/design.md

-# Album Tessellator - Design
+# Album Mosaic - Design

 The basic idea is that a user visiting the page will receive a randomized sample of audio from each track in the album being previewed - one very short snippet per track (e.g. 1 second).